 - In version X3, it will be added to My Library.

 - Click OK to close the Plan Materials dialog.

 To create a suspended ceiling finish definition

 In this example, we will set up the defaults to use a custom suspended ceiling finish and an appropriately high ceiling height.
 You could instead create these conditions for only one floor - or only one room - if that is what your project calls for.

 - Select Edit> Default Settings from the menu, and in the Default Settings dialog:

-- Click the next to Rooms to expand this category,
+- Click the next to Floors and Rooms to expand this category,

-- Click on Normal Rooms to select it,
+- Click on Floor/Ceiling Platform to select it,

 - Then click the Edit button.

-- On the Normal Room Defaults dialog, click the Edit button for the Ceiling Finish.
+- On the Floor/Ceiling Platform Defaults dialog, click the Edit button to the right of the Ceiling Finish.